statsig-io/docs/docs/custom_proxy.md

 ### Update Statsig SDK to use your custom domain

 When using Statsig SDK, make sure to update the `api` parameter in the [Statsig Options](/client/jsClientSDK#statsig-options) to your custom domain with `/v1/` appended, e.g. `https://statsig.example.com/v1/`.

+Also note that the request IP will change from your user’s IP to your proxy’s, so conditions based on either IP address or country won’t work properly.
+You need to manually user’s IP on the user object’s `ip` field, or you can set the country code directly on the `country` field.